Truman Lowe

 Truman Tennis Lowe (January 19, 1944 – March 30, 2019) (Ho-Chunk) was an American sculptor and installation artist.
 A professor of fine art at the University of Wisconsin, Lowe also served as a curator of contemporary art at the National Museum of the American Indian.
 He is known for large site-specific installation pieces using natural materials.
+His work is the subject of a retrospective at the National Museum of the American Indian, Water's Edge: The Art of Truman Lowe, on view in Washington, DC through January 2027.

 Background

 Early life

 Lowe was born on January 1, 1944, in Black River Falls, Wisconsin, on the Ho-Chunk Nation of Wisconsin reservation to Mabel Davis and Martin Lowe.
 The youngest of six children, Truman was thirteen years younger than his sister, Irene.
 Their mother Mabel worked a variety of positions as a cook at the local Mission School and as a laundress.
 When at home in Black River Falls, their father Martin was a farmer.
 He also traveled as a seasonal worker, picking blueberries and cranberries throughout the state.
-Surrounded often by close family, Lowe grew up speaking Winnebago at home.
+Surrounded often by close family, Lowe grew up speaking Ho-Chunk at home.
 As a child, he attended school at the Black River Indian Mission until grade 6.
 In 1957 he transferred to the public, non-Native school in Black River Falls proper.

 Starting in 1960 Lowe worked during the summer at the Wisconsin Dells, "playing Indian" with other Native performers during an evening performance for tourists.
 Other summers he worked for the Dells Chamber of Commerce, dressing up in an "Indian costume" to greet tourists as they walked the streets.
 He also served as a tour guide on the Dells' excursion boats, again in "costume".
 Lowe's experience as a "stereotype" tour guide would later influence aspects of his work.